nicholaswilde/home-cluster/docs/restoration.md

   --personal
 ```

-The above command will clone the repository, it will update the components
+The above command will clone the repository, update the components
 manifest in <path>/flux-system/gotk-components.yaml and it will push the
 changes to the remote branch.